 8 PLACES YOU MUST SEE IN MYANMAR

-Make sure you won't miss these places during you visit in Myanmar.
-They are quite easys to get to, beautiful to explore, and must see.
+Make sure you won’t miss these places during your visit to Myanmar.
+They are quite easy to get to, beautiful to explore, and must-see.

 The busiest city in Myanmar.
 This is not the capital, but it was used to.
 Most flights land in Yangon which made this city the biggest business area in the country.
 Here, you will see businesses on every corner, must not miss temples, chance to interact with the locals who can speak enough English and the good place to plan out your trip.
 You may also want to check out this British War Cemetery near Yangon called Taukkyan.

 You can get a sim card here for about $10, the shop staffs should help you set it up.
 Although the internet is unreliable, you can still use this for your maps which is very important.